UbiquityRobotics/learn/doing_more/ur50_lidar_setup_common.md

 ---
 layout: default
-title:  "Setting up magni-default lidar"
+title:  "Setting up ur50 lidar"
-permalink: default_lidar_setup
+permalink: ur50_lidar_setup
 ---
-# Setting up ubiquity robotics default lidar
+# Setting up ubiquity robotics ur50 lidar

 #### &uarr;[top]( https://ubiquityrobotics.github.io/learn/)

-In this document it is described how to set up the LS-N301 lidar on the Magni.
+In this document it is described how to set up the ur50 lidar on the Magni.

 # Mounting the lidar